fb-co/devsbunker/important_todo.md

 -   [ ] consider switching to `refs` like i did for the comments, this implies a ton of refactoring tho

 ## High Priority

+-   [ ] make sure to toggle back on clientside post validation

+    -   [ ] links should not be mandatory

 -   [ ] Limit length of things like email

 -   [ ] rate-limiting on other routes such as GraphQL stuff (only critical ones, for less critical routes we should add a less strict rate limiter)

     -   check out configs/RateLimiter to add rules

+    -   i couldnt find a ratelimiter for GraphQL that worked with Apollo, might need more time/help/make a custom one

 -   [x] some languages tags like Javascript throw Invalid Language Tag error

     -   [x] must be something related to the serverside langiages list, havent been able to fully check out your latest progress for tags

 -   [x] fix more options layout in descriptive cards